 Page speed is a ranking factor, so make sure your website loads fast.
 This may include implementing lazy loading or even moving your web hosting.
 Make sure your web pages link to each other – no search engine likes orphan pages – and optimise your site for mobile.

 Another important thing to consider is your site structure.
 Can users move around easily?
 Does your navigation make sense?
-Take another look at it, ask users for feedback or contact an agency to help you out.
+Take another look at it, ask users for feedback or contact an SEO agency to help you out.

 5. Make the most of keywords and content